Trinasust41/WIshBin/BankandSupplierApi/README.md

   * we have to install the related dependency as per requirement in the code

-The server will start at [http://localhost:4000](http://localhost:4000)
+The server will start at [http://localhost:4000](http://localhost:4000) For the project, in building api we need to use nodejs, mongodb, expressjs.
+This is a restapi by which the connections will be buit up.